Francesco-Zeno-Costanzo/hyloa/docs/installation.rst

       run_ha.bat

-This will automatically launch the graphical interface.
+This will automatically install everything you need and create a desktop shortcut to launch the GUI.